stfc/PSyclone/doc/dynamo0p3.rst

 #################################

-The arguments to general-purpose kernels (those that do not involve CMA operators) follow a set of rules which have been specified for the dynamo0.3 API.
+The arguments to general-purpose kernels (those that do not involve either CMA operators or prolongation/restriction operations) follow a set of rules which have been specified for the dynamo0.3 API.
 These rules are encoded in the ``generate()`` method within the ``ArgOrdering`` abstract class in the ``dynamo0p3.py`` file.
 The rules, along with PSyclone's naming conventions, are:

 1) If an LMA operator is passed then include the ``cells`` argument.
    ``cells`` is an integer and has intent ``in``.